The VRland test area is now on the OSGrid RuthAndRoth region.

 Grid View Box and Field of View Testing in Oculus Rift

 A “grid view box” test area is available at a height of 1000m (accessible via a teleport “arrow” you just click on) which is set up as a 10m X 10m cube with black grid lines every 1m and a red grid line every 5m.
-A suggested test is to stand at the centre (5m X 5m) point (which is when you arrive when you teleport up) and look straight ahead with eyes level.
+A suggested test is to stand at the centre (5m X 5m) point (which is where you arrive when you teleport up) and look straight ahead with eyes level.
 Then observe what you can see in the 2D monitor view, in the mirror screen while in Riftlook, and compare that to your Field of View (FOV) when in Riftlook.

 Oculus DK2 with “B” Lenses